Rhine-Ruhr S-Bahn: Rolling stock today

-The S28 is not operated by DB Regio NRW, but by Regiobahn, which uses Bombardier TALENT DMUs.
-The S7 uses Alstom Coradia LINT DMUs and is operated by Abellio Rail NRW.
+The S28 is not operated by DB Regio NRW, but by Regiobahn, which uses Integral S5D95 DMUs.
+The S7 uses Alstom Coradia LINT DMUs and is operated by RheinRuhrBahn.

 New electric rolling stock for the S5 and S8 lines was introduced in December 2014 after having been tested on S68 since October 2014.
 These Alstom Coradia trains are operated by DB Regio NRW and offer on-board toilet facilities.

 All trains of Rhine-Ruhr S-Bahn ran with the red DB livery except for the S7 and S28 trainsets which are painted in the colours of their respective operators.

 Rolling stock after 2019

 Starting in December 2019, there will be major changes in the Ruhr area section of the network: The standard service pattern will be altered from a 20-minute to a 30-minute or 15-minute headway.
 Services around Düsseldorf and Cologne will not be affected and remain on their 20-minute schedule.

 Several services will no longer be operated by DB Regio NRW, but by Abellio Rail NRW.
 Simultaneously, the livery of all trains will change to green and white to uphold a uniform appearance regardless of operator.

 Lines S2, S3 and S9 as well as several Regionalbahn lines that will complement or supplant S-Bahn services will use Stadler FLIRT 3 XL units.
 Upon eventual electrification, those are also going to run on line S28, sporting Regiobahn's red and white livery.